What is a mortgage pre-approval?

 3. Provide proof of income.
 The lender will want to make sure you have the income to afford monthly mortgage payments.

-If you’re employed by a company (other than your own), the lender will likely ask for recent pay stubs, year-to-date income, a copy of your W-2 statements from the last two years, and proof of any additional income.
+If you’re employed by a company (other than your own), the lender will likely ask for recent pay stubs, year-to-date income, a copy of your W-2 statements from the last two years, and proof of any additional income through bank statements and tax returns.

 If you're self-employed, you may need to provide additional paperwork.